Fruchtzwerg94/OutlookRecipientCleaner/README.md

 For more details see Microsofts documentation on how to [view, manage, and install add-ins in Office programs](https://support.microsoft.com/en-us/office/view-manage-and-install-add-ins-in-office-programs-16278816-1948-4028-91e5-76dca5380f8d).

 ### Compatibility
-This plugin requires at least *Outlook 2013* it was developed and tested with *Outlook 365 (Version 2202) 32 Bit*
+This Add-In requires at least *Outlook 2013* it was developed and tested with *Outlook 365 (Version 2202) 32 Bit*.

 ## Usage
 The Add-In will show up in Outlooks Ribbon Bar tab *Add-Ins*.
 Klicking the *Clean* (<img src="OutlookRecipientCleaner/OutlookRecipientCleaner/Resources/Clean.png" width="30">) button does all the magic.